1. What is legal design?

 Here are some of the most essential publications to better understand legal design and its principles:

 - Law By Design.
-This is one of the best-known resources for legal designers.
-Understanding the core concept of legal design is very important to what you want to accomplish in legal design.
+This is one of the best-known sources for legal designers.
+Understanding the core concept of legal design is very important for what you want to achieve in the context of legal design.

 - Legal Communication Design.
-Managed by Stanford Legal Design Lab, this website is good for understanding communicative legal design.
+This website is managed by Stanford Legal Design Lab, and is good for understanding communicative legal design.

 This is just the beginning of a journey.
 The next chapter is about the world of design thinking.
 It is a good introduction to the fundamentals of legal design.